mariascrs/mariascrs.github.io/projects.md

 ## SQIsign NIST submission

-1 of 15 contributors of the [SQIsign submission](http://sqisign.org/) to NIST's call for alternative post-quantum secure signature schemes, which has progressed to Round 1.
+Contributor of the [SQIsign submission](http://sqisign.org/) to NIST's call for alternative post-quantum secure signature schemes, which has progressed to Round 2.